patternfly/patternfly-react/packages/react-core/src/components/Popover/examples/Popover.md

         bodyContent={
           <div>
             <div>
-              All the content props (headerContent, bodyContent, footerContent) can take a function which the Popover component passes the hide function to which can be used to close the Popover after some user interaction.
+              All the content props (headerContent, bodyContent, footerContent) can take a function which the popover component passes the hide function to which can be used to close the popover after some user interaction.
             </div>
             <div>
               <button onClick={() => setIsVisible(false)}>Close popover</button>